omerbsezer/Fast-Docker/FirstImageFirstContainer.md

 ## App: First Image and First Container

-This scenario shows how to build image from file, how to run docker container from image.
+This scenario shows how to build an image from Dockerfile, how to run a docker container from this image.

 ### Steps

-- Create directory (“example”) on your Desktop.
+- Create a directory (“example”) on your Desktop.
-- Create file (“index.py”) in “example” directory (copy from below) (this is simple Flask that returns “Hello World” on the browser).
+- Create a file (“index.py”) in the “example” directory (copy from below) (this is a simple Flask that returns “Hello World” on the browser).

 ```
 from flask import Flask